doc4d/docs/docs/API/QuotaManagerClass.md

 ---

-The `4D.QuotaManager` class provides you with an interface to configure and monitor the usage limits you apply to the REST server.
+The `4D.QuotaManager` class provides you with an interface to configure and monitor some usage limits you apply to your 4D application.
 Thresholds are useful for example to protect the server from poorly optimized requests or excessive use of server resources.
 Typically, the quota manager allows you to provide thresholds to ORDA resources a REST server session can access.

-`4D.QuotaManager` objects are instantiated by the [`quotas` property of a session](./SessionClass.md#quotas) object.
+`4D.QuotaManager` objects can be instantiated by the [`quotas` property of a session](./SessionClass.md#quotas) object.

 <details><summary>History</summary>